JuDelCo/CoreECS/README.md

 - No GC collections (when reusing destroyed entities)
 - Similar perfomance (10~15% less, but handles well all requirements for a game)

-This package will follow a [semantic versioning](http://semver.org/).

 Any feedback is welcome !

 See also
 =====================

-- [Core](https://github.com/JuDelCo/Core) - Core package base (service locator and core services)
+- [JuCore](https://github.com/JuDelCo/Core) - Core package base (service locator and core services)
-- [Core Math](https://github.com/JuDelCo/CoreMath) - Linear algebra math library, also 2D/3D physics and IK
+- [JuCore Math](https://github.com/JuDelCo/CoreMath) - Linear algebra math library, also 2D/3D physics and IK

 Install